 4) Master Your Historical Data

-When a vendor provides quotes on LMS licensing, implementation, hosting and support, they base them directly on usage assumptions.
-The more an LMS buyer knows about historical and predicted usage patterns, the better the vendor can estimate and provide for the proper level of pricing and support.
-Give a vendor too little data and they bid too high or too low but definitely not right unless they are lucky.
+When vendors provide quotes on LMS licensing, implementation, hosting and support, those estimates are based directly on usage assumptions.
+The more an LMS buyer knows about historical and predicted usage patterns, the better the vendor can estimate and accommodate the appropriate level of pricing and support.

 5) Build a Reference Network

-Vendors hate giving references.
-They never know what their references are going to say.
-It is tough for vendors to keep going back and asking the same clients to provide hour after hour of uncompensated references.
-This means that a vendor has to maintain great relationships with many customers or they will never have enough references to go around in the sales cycle.
-And that is exactly why you need to ask for and conduct client reference calls before selecting any partner.
+This means that vendors must maintain great relationships with many clients or they will never have enough references to satisfy all the prospects in their sales pipeline.
+And that is exactly why you need to ask for and conduct client reference calls before selecting a partner.

 Thanks for reading!